retinotopyproject/explainability_CorticalSurfaceGDL/Models/README.md

 - ./explainability/explainability_deepRetinotopy_reverse.py;

+### Changes in this project fork:
+- Models/deepRetinotopy_updated_newcurv.py: modified version of
+deepRetinotopy_updated.py.
+Used to train models using curvature as the only feature in the feature set.
+These models also used HCP data points with a more standard pre-processing pipeline applied (different to the unique HCP-specific pre-processing pipeline).
+- Models/generalize_deepRetinotopy_newcurv.py: modified version of
+generalize_deepRetinotopy.py.
+Used to test models trained on HCP training data (with a standard processing pipeline applied), using only curvature in the feature set.
+Can be used to generate predictions and evaluate performance for either the Development set (used for hyperparameter tuning), or the Test set (used to measure performance of the model on unseen data).
+- Models/generalize_deepRetinotopy_NYU.py: tests models trained on HCP training data (with a standard processing pipeline applied), using only curvature in the feature set.
+The models are tested using unseen data from the NYU retinotopic dataset (in a Test set).
+This code can also be used to finetune those same pre-trained models, and test the finetuned models' performance on data points from the NYU dataset.

 ## Citation

 Please cite our papers if you used our model or if it was somewhat helpful for you :wink: